Skip to content

 #Storage Speed

 Workbooks load and save the entire file at once, so a slow disk shows up as a long pause every time you hit Save.
-A PCIe Gen 4 SSD opens a 100 MB workbook noticeably faster than a SATA SSD does, in our testing.
+A PCIe Gen 4 SSD opens a 100 MB workbook noticeably faster than a SATA SSD does.
 Spinning hard drives are out of the question.

 #Display Aspect Ratio